Internet of things: Environmental monitoring

-Living Lab
+Living labs

-Another example of integrating the IoT is Living Lab which integrates and combines research and innovation processes, establishing within a public-private-people-partnership.
-There are currently 320 Living Labs that use the IoT to collaborate and share knowledge between stakeholders to co-create innovative and technological products.
-For companies to implement and develop IoT services for smart cities, they need to have incentives.
-The governments play key roles in smart city projects as changes in policies will help cities to implement the IoT which provides effectiveness, efficiency, and accuracy of the resources that are being used.
-For instance, the government provides tax incentives and cheap rent, improves public transports, and offers an environment where start-up companies, creative industries, and multinationals may co-create, share a common infrastructure and labor markets, and take advantage of locally embedded technologies, production process, and transaction costs.
-The relationship between the technology developers and governments who manage the city's assets, is key to provide open access to resources to users in an efficient way.
+Another example of integrating the IoT is the concept of a "living lab."
+Living labs integrate and combine research and innovation processes, establishing within a public-private-people-partnership.
+Between 2006 and January 2024, there were over 440 living labs (though not all are currently active) that use the IoT to collaborate and share knowledge between stakeholders to co-create innovative and technological products.
+When companies intend to implement and develop IoT services for smart cities, they need to have economic incentives.
+The US government plays a key role in smart city projects; changes in policies will help cities to implement the IoT which provides effectiveness, efficiency, and accuracy of the resources that are being used.
+For instance, the US government provides tax incentives and affordable rent, improves public transport, and offers an environment where start-up companies, creative industries, and multinationals may co-create, share a common infrastructure and labor markets, and take advantage of locally embedded technologies, production processes, and transaction costs.

 Military

 The Internet of Military Things (IoMT) is the application of IoT technologies in the military domain for the purposes of reconnaissance, surveillance, and other combat-related objectives.
 It is heavily influenced by the future prospects of warfare in an urban environment and involves the use of sensors, munitions, vehicles, robots, human-wearable biometrics, and other smart technology that is relevant on the battlefield.

-One of the examples of IOT devices used in the military is Xaver 1000 system.
-The Xaver 1000 was developed by Israel's Camero Tech, which is the latest in the company's line of "through wall imaging systems".
+One of the examples of IOT devices used in the military is the Xaver 1000 system.
+The Xaver 1000 was developed by Israel's Camero Tech, which is the latest in the company's line of "through-wall imaging systems."
 The Xaver line uses millimeter wave (MMW) radar, or radar in the range of 30-300 gigahertz.
 It is equipped with an AI-based life target tracking system as well as its own 3D 'sense-through-the-wall' technology.

 Internet of Battlefield Things

-The Internet of Battlefield Things (IoBT) is a project initiated and executed by the U.S. Army Research Laboratory (ARL) that focuses on the basic science related to the IoT that enhance the capabilities of Army soldiers.
+The Internet of Battlefield Things (IoBT) is a project initiated and executed by the U.S. Army Research Laboratory (ARL) that focuses on the basic science related to the IoT that enhances the capabilities of Army soldiers.
 In 2017, ARL launched the Internet of Battlefield Things Collaborative Research Alliance (IoBT-CRA), establishing a working collaboration between industry, university, and Army researchers to advance the theoretical foundations of IoT technologies and their applications to Army operations.

 Ocean of Things

 The Ocean of Things project is a DARPA-led program designed to establish an Internet of things across large ocean areas for the purposes of collecting, monitoring, and analyzing environmental and vessel activity data.
-The project entails the deployment of about 50,000 floats that house a passive sensor suite that autonomously detect and track military and commercial vessels as part of a cloud-based network.
+The project entails the deployment of about 50,000 floats that house a passive sensor suite that autonomously detects and tracks military and commercial vessels as part of a cloud-based network.